wildmountainfarms/solarthing-android/README.md

 ### Developer Notes

+* Java version used in Android: https://developer.android.com/build/jdks#compileSdk
+  * Look at that!
+Android 13 actually supports pretty much all of Java 11 and Android 14 supports Java 17!
+  * Maybe one day we can make the minimum SDK version 34 and we'll have have Java 17 to play with :)
 * SDK Version upgrades (only **noteworthy** steps from upgrade assistant should be documented)
   * Upgrade to SDK Version 33 - things that changed
     * "Permission for notifications"